-- Wash and clean the aromatic herbs: remove the scented tender leaves and put aside;
+- Wash and clean the herbs: remove them from their stalks and put aside;

-- Coarsely dice the meat and put it into the bowl of the blender with the leaves of the aromatic herbs, the mortadella, the Parma ham, and the breadcrumbs;
+- Coarsely dice the meat and put it into the bowl of a food processor with the leaves of the herbs, the mortadella, the Parma ham, and the breadcrumbs;

-- Roll the meatballs into the flour to dry them, so they will absorb less oil during then frying process;
+- Roll the meatballs into the flour to coat them so that they will absorb less oil during the frying process;

-- Fill a medium high-sided frying pan with 1 cm of oil and heat it;
+- Fill a dutch oven with about a ½ inch (1cm) of oil and heat it;

 - Transfer the meatballs to a paper towel to drain;

-- Bring the sauce to a simmer and add the meatballs;
+- In the meanwhile, cook your tomato sauce; bring the sauce to a simmer and add the meatballs;